Rethinking Emergency Funds

 Your New Emergency Fund System

-Instead of one vague emergency fund, break your savings into more realistic, clearly defined emergency fund categories.
+Instead of one vague emergency fund, break your savings into more realistic, clearly defined categories.
 This makes it easier to know:

 ✔ what you’re saving for